boannas/F16_project/README.md

 <p align="center">
   <img src="image/Aerodynamics.png" alt="Image of Aerodynamics equation">
 </p>

+This set of equations describes the aerodynamic forces(𝐹ₓ,𝐹ᵧ,𝐹𝓏) and moments(L,M,N) acting on a body, such as an aircraft, in terms of aerodynamic coefficients.
+These forces and moments depend on several parameters like angle of attack(α), sideslip angle(β), control surface deflections(δₑ,δₐ,δᵣ), and the Mach number.

 where:
 - **q̄**: Dynamic pressure (Pa)
 - **S**: Wing reference area (m²)